 Students, including domestic students and those of marginalized identities, may feel disappointed by the implications of the executive order changes.
 Student Life offers multiple access points for addressing student concerns.
 Students may wish to explore the Student Life Homepage where direct links to units can direct students to relevant support services related to any specific concerns.
 Students may also wish to contact one of the following areas that can offer support and referral:

 The Dean of Students Office supports students in navigating complex issues that may arise in their lives.
 The staff of the Dean of Students Office provides support to individual students or groups experiencing life situations impacting their Michigan experience and coordinates the appropriate individual or campus-wide response.
 Staff members work to promote a safe, respectful, healthy and inclusive campus community, coordinate specific programs and services, and monitor and respond to emerging situations that impact students.

 The Office of Multi-Ethnic Student Affairs (MESA) also supports all students during times of crisis and everyday life.

-The Bias Response Team is committed to providing support and a safe space for students who are targets of bias.
-To report a bias incident, call 734-615-BIAS (2427).
-Alternatively, utilize the online form to report a Bias Incident.
+The Campus Climate Support Team is committed to providing support and a safe space for students that may have been harmed or negatively impacted.
+To report a campus climate concern, call 734-615-2427.
+Alternatively, utilize the online form to report a Campus Climate Concern.